-Configuration for Service Kit and Alarm Center

-Follow these instructions if the remote connection will be used by the Service Kit (to dial the base station) and by the base station (to dial the Alarm Center).
+Configuring the Base Station for Alarm Center and Remote Service Kit Operation Follow these instructions if the remote connection will be used by the Service Kit to dial the base station, and by the base station to dial the Alarm Center.

-- Install the Service Kit on the PC.
-1. - 2.
-Power up the base station and connect the serial port on the control panel to the PC's available serial port using the straight through cable supplied.

-- 3. Load the Service Kit and connect to the base station using the direct connection configured for the serial port you used. - 4.
+- 1. Install the Service Kit on the PC. - 2.
+Power up the base station and connect the serial port on the control panel to the PC's available serial port using the straight through cable supplied. - 3.
+Load the Service Kit and connect to the base station using the direct connection configured for the serial port you used. - 4.
 Read the base station's configuration (do not work directly from a configuration file). - 5.
 Select Configure > Communications > Alarm Center. - 6.
 In the Alarm Center form, enable the Alarm Center connection and fill in the details (use the on-line help system if required).
-In the Modem Command String field, enter 'S=3&D0E0&Y0&W0' This means:
+In the Modem Command String field, enter 'ATS0=3&D0E0&Y0&W0'.
+This means:

-S=3 (Auto Answer on and set to pick up after 3 rings) &D0 (Ignore the DTR line - assume it is on) E0 (Disable the modem's command echo feature) &Y0&W0 (Save the configuration and use it at power up)
+S0=3 (Auto Answer on and set to pick up after 3 rings)

+&D0 (Ignore the DTR line - assume it is on) E0 (Disable the modem's command echo feature) &Y0&W0 (Save the configuration and use it at power up)